chear/SWNote/Makefile.md

 2. --debug option ,  debug option format like ``--debug=option1,option2`` levels   "basic (default)", "verbose", "implicit" ,"jobs " , "all (all the previous options and is the default when using the -d option.)"

+3. *make -n*  means display or show the command will be exec , but still not.